 While it can affect any part of the body, the extremities, the perineum, and the truncal areas are the most commonly involved 4.

-It should always be noted that no imaging modality can reliably exclude underlying necrotising fasciitis in the absence of soft tissue gas and negative study should not preclude obtaining tissue biopsy.
+It should always be noted that no imaging modality can reliably exclude underlying necrotising fasciitis in the absence of soft tissue gas and negative study should not preclude obtaining a tissue biopsy.
 Also, in cases with very high clinical suspicion imaging should not delay surgical intervention.
 Hence, imaging plays a very limited role in diagnosis and management of necrotising fasciitis.

-The common plain radiographic findings non specific an often similar to those of cellulitis, with increased soft-tissue thickness and opacity.
+The common plain radiographic findings non-specific an often similar to those of cellulitis, with increased soft-tissue thickness and opacity.
 Radiographs can be normal until the advanced stages of infection and necrosis.
 The characteristic finding of gas in the soft tissues is seen in only a minority of cases.

 CT classically tends to show soft-tissue gas associated with fluid collections within the deep fascia, although this finding is inconstant.

-Other non specific findings include:
+Other non-specific findings include: